A topic from the subject of Chemical Kinetics in Chemistry.

 • Deriving rate equations allows us to predict the rate of a reaction under different conditions.

-• It helps identify the mechanism of a reaction by determining the roles of individual reactants.
+• It helps identify the reaction mechanism by determining the roles of individual reactants.

 • Rate equations have applications in various fields, including chemical engineering, environmental science, and drug development.